 See All... ⏬

 Howe would be replaced by Steve Walsh (ex-Kansas) in 1991, around the same time that Ralphs returned for Here Comes Trouble (1992), their first to chart in many years at 40 US Rick Wells (ex-Roxy Music/ex-Foreigner/ex-Peter Frampton) replaced Walsh for What You Hear Is What You Get (1993) a compilation of live events.
-Robert Hart took over vocal duties for Company Of Strangers (1995), Stories Of Told And Untold (1996) a compilation of new and old material, and another compilation double CD set The Original Bad Company (1999) followed.
+Robert Hart took over vocal duties for Company Of Strangers (1995), Stories Of Told And Untold (1996), and a compilation double CD set The Original Bad Company (1999) followed.

 See Less... ⏫